Even though social media platforms are getting more popular, having a blog is still important for an effective blog content strategy.

 You have to know the target audience for your content and who you are creating content for.

-Your content strategy can and should be addressed to more than one type of user.
+Content strategy for your blog can and should be addressed to more than one type of user.

 If you use a variety of content types will help you deliver content that’s tailored to your target audience.